 Join a support group to connect with others coping with mesothelioma.

 Make time for hobbies and activities that bring you joy.

 Read stories about other mesothelioma survivors for hope and inspiration.

-A stage 4 mesothelioma diagnosis can be devastating, but it doesn’t mean it’s a death sentence.
+A stage 4 mesothelioma diagnosis can be devastating, but it doesn’t mean it’s an immediate death sentence.
 A positive outlook will do wonders when combined with a variety of treatments.